-- Continue inter-departmental coordination among Municipal Development (DMD), Parks and Recreation (PRD), Planning, ABQ RIDE, and others involved in on-street bikeways and off-street multi-use trails - Update Bikeway and Trail Facilities Plan at regular intervals (e.g., every five years)
+- Continue inter-departmental coordination among Municipal Development (DMD), Parks and Recreation (PRD), Planning, ABQ RIDE, and others involved in on-street bikeways and off-street multi-use trails. - Any related future development shall comply with the General Regulations of the IDO and all other applicable design regulations, and be subject to collaboration with other City of Albuquerque Departments/ Offices and appropriate Agencies except as specifically approved by the EPC. - Update the Bikeway and Trail Facilities Plan at regular intervals (e.g., every five years).